 - Plan your shopping trip in the late afternoon or early evening.
 Over the course of the day, feet have a tendency to swell.
 By shopping in the afternoon, you stand a better chance of finding shoes that feel good on your feet all day.

 - Visit a specialty store that carries orthopedic shoes for women.
-They are far more likely to have shoes that will work for your situation than standard shoe stores that you can find at any shopping mall.
+They are far more likely to have a large variety of specialty sized wide shoes that will work for your situation than standard shoe stores that you can find at any shopping mall.

 - Even though orthotics are designed to be lightweight, they do take up some space inside your shoes.
 Typically, it is best to go with shoes that have a wide footbed and that are relatively deep.
 You should also opt for shoes that are slightly rounded in the toe area rather than being pointed to provide additional room.

 - Bring your orthotics with you to the store.
 Put them in the shoes before trying them on to make sure that they fit correctly.
 You should also wear whatever type of socks you plan on wearing with your new shoes.
 If you are interested in open shoes like these Sole Sandals you don’t need to worry about this.